Kkrinch/SelfAssessment/Skills/Programming.md

   - refactoring: 🖐️ used
   - code review: 🖐️ used
   - antipatterns
-  - paradigm: 👂 heard
+  - paradigm: 🖐️ used
-  - algorithm: 👂 heard
+  - algorithm: 🖐️ used
   - magic numbers: 👂 heard
   - hardcode
   - complexity